RijaMobin/AI_webscrapping/README.md

 All of this data is then saved into a structured CSV file named rds_all_articles.csv.

 To build this scraper, I used several Python libraries:

--Selenium was used to interact with the website and handle dynamic loading by scrolling.
+Selenium was used to interact with the website and handle dynamic loading by scrolling.
--BeautifulSoup helped parse the HTML content and extract specific elements.
+BeautifulSoup helped parse the HTML content and extract specific elements.
--Requests was used for fast and lightweight page loading.
+Requests was used for fast and lightweight page loading.
--CSV module was used to write the extracted data into a CSV file.
+CSV module was used to write the extracted data into a CSV file.
--Time was used to add delays between actions, ensuring that the site content loads properly.
+Time was used to add delays between actions, ensuring that the site content loads properly.

 This tool helps automate the process of collecting large amounts of article data from a real news website for use in data analysis or AI projects.